-The contacts of the reed relays that are used for the TT function are rated for 10 V-A. They will carry 0.5 ampere (resistive) continuously.
+The contacts of the reed relays that are used for the TT, TXA, and DLA functions are rated for 10 V-A. They will carry 0.5 ampere (resistive) continuously.

 Refer to the unit nameplate for the ratings of a particular relay.